-Now that Instapaper finally made its way to Android, we’d like to compare the service to other “read it later” apps available for Android.
-Is it good enough to ditch a similar service you already use in favor of the iOS all-star that is now available on your Android smartphone and tablet?
+Instapaper is one of the most praised "read later" Android apps.
+Is it good enough to ditch a similar service you already use in favor of the iOS all-star?
 Let’s look at some of the other apps that offer similar functionality so you can decide which is right for you.

 A $2.99 investment will get you a quality app with similar functionality to its acclaimed iOS counterpart.
 If you’re browsing the web during the day (on any device) and find an article you don’t have time to read right now, simply click “Read Later” and the article will be saved.
 Your Android smartphone or tablet will display the story free of clutter, perfectly formatted for your device’s screen.
 Instapaper creator, Marco Arment entrusted app designer Mobelux (who worked on the beautiful-looking Tumblr app) and they did a fine job here too.
 The app’s design is crisp, efficient and it’s easy to use.
 As Instapaper was just released, expect updates and further enhancements in the future.